 I did this challenge, initially, using Windows.
 Mostly because this seemed like a pretty easy challenge, and I didn’t think that would be a problem.

-The challenge provides you with a zip file, appropriately named misDIRection.zip
+The challenge provides you with a zip file, appropriately named misDIRection.zip.

-directory, and inside a series of directories labelled 0-9a-zA-Z. Some of these are empty.
+Unzipping the file produces a .secret/ directory, and inside a series of directories labelled 0-9a-zA-Z. Some of these are empty.
 But some have 0-byte files named after integers.
 There were no duplicates among them.

 I thought about this one for a bit, and considered how a message could be encoded.

 Then I had an idea: what if the numbers map to a position in an output.
-Like, where file “1” is, that’s in the S
+Like, where file “1” is, that’s in the S directory.
+“2” is in F, etc.

 So I started charting this out in Notepad, but I got about 4 letters deep and realized — wait, I should be doing this in a programmatic way.
 There are tools for this.
 Work smarter.